 - The remaining rules follow according to the priority as listed.
 In the event that the deceased owner dies without leaving any family behind, the entire interest in the flat will go to the Government.

 Note that these rules does not apply in a joint tenancy scheme, where the interest in the flat will be transferred to the other joint tenant.

 As these rules must be complied with strictly by law, asset distribution may at times cause conflict among the surviving family members.
 To ensure that the distribution of assets goes according to your wishes, it is important to prepare a will stating your desired distribution of assets.

 What Happens upon Inheritance of the HDB Flat?

 Children who inherit the HDB flat from a deceased parent will have to take note of the eligibility criteria to retain the HDB flat which includes conditions pertaining to family nucleus and citizenship.
-In the event that the child is not eligible to retain the flat, the HDB may be sold in the open market, provided the minimum occupancy period has been met.
-If the minimum occupancy period has not been met, the child may approach HDB which will evaluate the case.
+In the event that the child is not eligible to retain the flat, the HDB may be sold in the open market, provided the Minimum Occupation Period has been met.
+If the Minimum Occupation Period has not been met, the child may approach HDB which will evaluate the case.

 If the child already owns a private property prior to inheriting the HDB flat, the outcome is determined by the date the inherited property was purchased by its previous owner:

 - If the flat is a non-subsidised HDB flat bought before 30 August 2010 by its previous owner, the child may retain ownership of both the private property an the flat.

 - However, if the flat was bought on or after 30 August 2010 and the Minimum Occupation Period has not been met, only one of the properties can be retained.